DataMindCzPrivate/Component_documentation/readme.md

 *"Your database is way too large.
 Algorithm accepts 1.000.000 rows as a maximum for automated segmentation.
 Contact www.datamind.cz for custom projects"*
 -	You have high amount of data.
 Keboola component is not made for customers with so many transactions.
 Please contact DataMind for custom solution.

+*"Prediction model is too weak.
+Roc score of prediction model is:  " or "TOO FEW POSITIVE CASES"*
+- Computed predictive models are not good enough to make predictions.
+You will need different set of data.